JarbasAl/blog/_posts/2023-10-18-about-licenses.md

 All together, this creates a symbiotic relationship that enhances the development process for everyone.

-Open Voice OS is meant to be a project for everyone, by everyone.
+OpenVoiceOS is meant to be a project for everyone, by everyone.
 We have worked to ensure this is the standard from top to bottom, and will continue that mission as we grow and change.

-A strong community is foundational to a healthy open source project, so we encourage you to get involved.
+A strong community is foundational to a healthy open source project, so I encourage you to get involved.

 Come chat with us on our [Matrix channels](https://matrix.to/#/!XFpdtmgyCoPDxOMPpH:matrix.org?via=matrix.org), and check out our [GitHub page](https://github.com/OpenVoiceOS)!